ProtonVPN İncelemesi: Hızlı Uzman Özeti

 ProtonVPN also has a strict no-logs policy — it only collects your email address (for communication purposes), payment details (like your name and partial info), and a timestamp of the last login attempt (but it doesn’t include any identifiable information).
 To remain more anonymous, you can pay with cash or Bitcoin.
 I also like how ProtonVPN’s no-logs policy has been independently audited and confirmed by an independent third-party — competitors like ExpressVPN have also undergone third-party audits to confirm their privacy policies, and Private Internet Access has even had its no-logs policy tested and confirmed in court (multiple times).

 I really like that all of ProtonVPN’s apps are open-source.
 This means anyone can investigate ProtonVPN’s security.
-Plus, all of ProtonVPN’s apps have been independently audited and verified for vulnerable security risks — the audits found only “medium” and “low” risks that ProtonVPN quickly resolved) — I think this is really great because most people don’t have the technical background to audit the apps’ code themselves.
+Plus, all of ProtonVPN’s apps have been independently audited and verified for vulnerable security risks (the audits found only “medium” and “low” risks that ProtonVPN quickly resolved) — I think this is really great because most people don’t have the technical background to audit the apps’ code themselves.
 Private Internet Access also has open-source apps, but they haven’t been audited like ProtonVPN’s apps.

-Like CyberGhost VPN, ProtonVPN issues transparency reports that detail all of the requests it receives for user data (from law enforcement and government agencies).
+ProtonVPN also issues transparency reports that detail all of the requests it receives for user data (from law enforcement and government agencies).
 When you look at these reports, you may notice large gaps in between the dates each report is published, but this is because ProtonVPN rarely receives user data requests.

 Overall, ProtonVPN has a transparent no-logs policy, is headquartered in a country with strict data privacy protection laws, and has open-source apps that have been audited and confirmed to be safe.